 SELECTION: Euphemism for the process of choosing victims for the gas chambers in the Nazi camps by separating them from those considered fit to work.

-SS ST. LOUIS: The steamship St. Louis was a refugee ship that left Hamburg in the spring of 1939, bound for Cuba.
+MS ST. LOUIS: The steamship St. Louis was a refugee ship that left Hamburg in the spring of 1939, bound for Cuba.
 Cuba refused entry to most of its Jewish passengers.
 No country, including the United States, was willing to accept them.
 The ship finally returned to Europe where most of the refugees were finally granted entry into England, Holland, France and Belgium.
 Many of its passengers died in Nazi concentration camps after occupation of Holland, France and Belgium.

 TEREZIN (Czech) / THERESIENSTADT (German): Established in early 1942 outside Prague as a “model” Jewish ghetto, governed and guarded by the SS.
 The Nazis used Terezin to deceive public opinion.
 They tolerated a lively cultural life of theater, music, lectures, and art in order to have it shown to officials of the International Red Cross.
 About 88,000 Jewish inmates of Terezin were deported to their deaths in the East.
 In April 1945, only 17,000 Jews remained in Terezin, where they were joined by 14,000 Jewish concentration camp prisoners, evacuated from camps threatened by the Allied armies.
-On May 8, 1945, Terezin was liberated by the Red Army.
+On May 8, 1945, Terezin was liberated by the Soviet Army.